Flaming volcano: Preparation and variations

 One version of flaming volcano is prepared by blending the ingredients with ice.
 It is sometimes served with dry ice to provide for a fog effect.
 The base liquor is usually some form of rum, with brandy commonly added, but vodka and even gin appear in some recipes.
 Other versions might use lime juice, grapefruit juice, maple syrup, guava nectar, or coconut rum.

 The cocktail was also rebranded as "the mystery drink" at tiki Bars such as the Kahiki and the Mai Kai.

 Early versions of the ceramic bowl were made by Orchids of Hawaii and Bamboo of China.
 Newer versions have been designed by artists such as Shag (pictured) and others.

 In popular culture

-As noted in the book The B-52's Universe by Mats Sexton, the band The B-52's formed after its members shared a flaming volcano at a Chinese Restaurant in Athens, Georgia in November of 1976.
+As noted in the book The B-52's Universe by Mats Sexton, the band The B-52's formed after its members shared a flaming volcano at a Chinese Restaurant in Athens, Georgia in November 1976.
 Due to a lack of funds, the band had decided to share a cocktail rather than order any food.